PJ-Oscheh/Roblox-Linux-Launcher/README.md

 *Ensure you only have one version of Roblox installed before using Roblox Linux Launcher.
 I suggest making a fresh install of Roblox before using this program.

+## Soon:

+- Compiled version (no need to install python packages with `pip`, will use GUI for messages instead of terminal, and will include .desktop launcher)
+- Support for more browsers

 ## Dependencies:

 - Google Chrome (Not Chromium) or Brave